 There are more than 3,000 stories in Adventure Journal’s archives, most of which are evergreen, and occasionally we put the best of them back on the home page for new readers to see.—Ed.

 In the summer of 1916, the United States was poised to enter the First World War.
 Two New York sisters, Augusta Van Buren, 24, and Adeline Van Buren, 22, were eager members of the Preparedness Movement, a campaign dedicated to strengthening American military readiness at home in anticipation of joining the conflict in Europe.
 Gussie and Addie were born into privilege and a life of high society but nevertheless had a pronounced adventurous streak.
 They learned to fly airplanes, could handle themselves in a boxing ring, raced horses, and rode motorcycles.
-The sisters decided that though the military wouldn’t allow women weren’t near combat lines, they would make excellent dispatch riders—motorcycle couriers, basically—racing between intelligence outposts and the front lines to deliver necessary communications.
-Gussie and Addie figured this would be a way into serving the military during wartime, as they’d free up men for combat duty.
+The sisters decided that though the military wouldn’t allow women near combat lines, they would make excellent dispatch riders—motorcycle couriers, basically—racing between intelligence outposts and the front lines to deliver necessary communications.
+Gussie and Addie figured this would be a way to serve the military during wartime, as they’d free up men for combat duty.

 These were dangerous positions, as they’d be valuable targets, riding in dismal conditions, but the Van Burens were confident their motorcycle skills and toughness gave them all the experience they’d need.
 First, however, they’d have to convince the military that women could serve that role successfully.

 They’d be on their own, left to figure out how to navigate, resupply, source petrol, and defend themselves.
 Bandits still held up stagecoaches in the more desolate parts of the highway.